Hoodlums vandalise FRSC Lagos office — Sector Commander

 “The hoodlums came into the FRSC premises at Ojodu, Lagos headquarters, vandalised the office and set some petrol vehicles on fire.

-“With the efforts FRSC had put in saving people’s lives, I don’t think it deserve this kind of attack.
+“With the efforts FRSC had put in saving people’s lives, I don’t think it deserves this kind of attack.

-Ogunbemide noted that by virtue of their jobs, the corps officials were very calm and could not understand reasons for the vandalism.
+Mr Ogunbemide noted that by virtue of their jobs, the corps officials were very calm and could not understand reasons for the vandalism.
+(NAN).

 Comments